keilmillerjr/attract-tags/readme.md

 ## Bugs

 There is currently a bug in attractmode where filtering by button count does not work due to a change in mame.xml format.
 It may or may not work for you.
-Hopefully the issue is resolved soon.
-See the open [issue](https://github.com/mickelson/attract/issues/420).
+I resolved the [issue](https://github.com/mickelson/attract/issues/420) and sent a pull request.

 ## Credit